oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 7. In the **Current Fiscal Year Potential Revenue** field, enter a value, the click the **Save** button to verify that it works:
 ![Image alt text](images/liveedit.png)

-You should see the value you just entered in the canvas area.
+You should see the value you just entered reflected in the canvas area.

 ## Task 3: Use the Foldout Template

 Now let's apply a template to the Details page.
 In this case, we'll use a template that creates a foldout effect for the page.

-1. In the Page Designer, click **Live**, then click the **info** icon for one of the rows:
+1. In the Page Designer, click the **info** icon for one of the rows:

 	![Image alt text](images/gotoinfo.png)

-	You should see the Accounts Detail page in the canvas area showing data for the row you chose.
+	You should see the Accounts Detail page for the row you chose:

   ![Image alt text](images/infobefore.png)

-2. Switch back to Design mode so you can edit the page by applying a new template.

-3. In the Components palette, search for **fold**, and find the **Foldout Layout Horizontal Template Pattern**:
+2. In the Components palette, search for **fold**, and find the **Foldout Layout Horizontal Template Pattern**:

  ![Image alt text](images/foldcomponents.png)

-4. Drag the template to the top of the page hierarchy in the Structure pane, and drop it when you see the blue line above Grid Row:
+3. Drag the template to the top of the page hierarchy in the Structure pane, and drop it when you see the blue line above Grid Row:

 	  ![Image alt text](images/folddrag.png)

 A pattern applies more than just a new look and feel to the user interface; it can add variables and actions to your page as well.
 In the Properties pane, notice that many template properties have been mapped to variables, but they may not be the values we want.
 To change the values of these properties, we'll need to update the variables' default values.

-5. In the row containing the **Page Designer** tab, click **Variables**:
+4. In the row containing the **Page Designer** tab, click **Variables**:

 	  ![Image alt text](images/variables.png)

-6. Locate each of these variables, then modify its **Default Value** property as shown here.
+5. Locate each of these variables, then modify its **Default Value** property as shown here.
 (You don't have to save anything between modifications.)

 	|Variable |Default Value |
 	| --- | --- |